Henry Deutschendorf: ‘Ghostbusters’ Child Actor Reportedly Commits Suicide At 28 — So Sad

 You might remember Henry “Hank” Deutschendorf as Baby Oscar in Ghostbusters II in 1989.
 He sadly committed suicide during the week of June 10, according to TMZ.
 Hank shockingly killed himself in his home in Escondido, CA, law enforcement sources told the news outlet.
 He totally won audiences over as Baby Oscar, who he played along with his twin brother William, in Ghostbusters II in 1989.
 The brothers stayed close and even ran a martial arts studio together as adults in the San Diego area.

 Hollywood has been reeling from a series of heartbreaking deaths.
-Celebrities and fans alike have been could not believe that Gregg Allman had passed away from complications from liver cancer.
+Celebrities and fans alike have been could not believe that Gregg Allman had passed away from complications from liver cancer in May 2017.
 Cher mourned her ex husband’s death and could barely hold back her tears at his funeral.
-The rapper Prodigy shocked everyone when he unexpectedly died on June 20.
+The rapper Prodigy was another shock when he unexpectedly died on June 20.
 The 42 year-old had been in the hospital just days before his passing after complications arose from sickle cell anemia.
 He was in Las Vegas with other half of his Mobb Depp duo Havoc on the Art of Rap tour.

 HollywoodLifers, send your thoughts and condolences to Henry’s family in the comments below.